Waans14/Rick-Morty-API/README.md

 ## <a name="libraries"></a> Libraries :
-You may list what libraries you used in this project, example :
 - AndroidX Libraries:
   - androidx.core:core-ktx:1.12.0: Provides Kotlin extensions for Android core libraries.
   - androidx.appcompat:appcompat:1.6.1: Compatibility library for modern Android features on older devices.